 TEST/VPP.
-The TEST must be held at $V{SS}$ for normal operation (an internal pull-down resistor selects normal operating mode if TEST pin is not connected).
+The TEST must be held at VSS for normal operation (an internal pull-down resistor selects normal operating mode if TEST pin is not connected).
 If TEST pin is connected to a +12.5V level during the reset phase, the EPROM/OTP programming Mode is entered.

 NMI.
 The NMI pin provides the capability for asynchronous interruption, by applying an external non maskable interrupt to the MCU.
-The NMI input is falling edge sensitive with Schmitt trigger characteristics.
+Schmitt trigger characteristics.
 The user can select as option the availability of an on-chip pull-up at this pin.

 PA4-PA7.
 These 4 lines are organised as one I/O port (A).
-Each line may be configured under software control as input with or without internal pull-up resistors, input with interrupt generation and pull-up resistor, open-drain or push-pull outputs, or as analog inputs for the A/D converter.
+Each line may be configured under software control as inputs with or without internal pullup resistors, input with interrupt generation and pull-up resistor, open-drain or push-pull outputs, or as analog inputs for the A/D converter.

-PB2...PB7.
-These 6 lines are organised as one I/O port (B).
-Each line may be configured under software control as input with or without internal pullup resistors, input with interrupt generation and pull-up resistor, open-drain or push-pull output or as analog input for the A/D converter.
-PB0..PB3 can be used as analog inputs for the A/D converter, while PB7/Sout, PB6/Sin and PB5/Scl can be used respectively as data out, data in and Clock pins for the on-chip SPI.
+PB0...PB7.
+These 8 lines are organised as one I/O port (B).
+Each line may be configured under software control as inputs with or without internal pullup resistors, input with interrupt generation and pull-up resistor, open-drain or push-pull outputs, analog inputs for the A/D converter.
+PB0..PB3 can be used as analog inputs for the A/D converter , while PB7/Sout, PB6/Sin and PB5/Scl can be used respectively as data out, data in and Clock pins for the on-chip SPI.
 In addition, PB4..PB7 can sink 20mA for direct LED or TRIAC drive.

 PC0-PC7.
 These 8 lines are organised as one I/O port (C).
-Each line may be configured under software control as input with or without internal pull-up resistor, input with interrupt generation and pull-up resistor, open-drain or push-pull output, or as LCD segment output S33..S40.
+Each line may be configured under software control as input with or without internal pullup resistor, input with interrupt generation and pull-up resistor, open-drain or push-pull output, or as LCD segment output S33..S40.